(346) 340 4414

 What Is the Role of Colonoscopy in Ulcerative Colitis?

-In patients with ulcerative colitis, colonoscopy helps to:
+For patients with ulcerative colitis, colonoscopy helps to:

-• Confirm the diagnosis by identifying characteristic inflammation and ulceration
+• Confirm the diagnosis by identifying characteristic inflammation and ulceration.

-• Determine disease extent, showing how much of the colon is affected
+• Determine disease extent, showing how much of the colon is affected.

-• Monitor long-term complications, including precancerous changes
+• Monitor long-term complications, including precancerous changes.

 Why Symptoms Alone Are Not Enough